by Dr Gonzo

 Looking at it from our perspective, this space appears to be very small, but how do we define what is small or large when dealing with space?

-Reality and perceptions blur the deeper we try to understand the big (or the small) picture.
+Reality and perceptions blur when we try to understand the big (or the small) picture.

-The composition of matter...atoms, elements, and sub-atomic particles, arrived here because of the growing size and so, increasing gravitational pull of a young Earth.
+One theory is that the composition of biological matter on Earth began when elements, amino acids and other sub-atomic particles arrived here because of the growing size and so, increasing gravitational pull of a young Earth.
 This planet we call home was once just pieces of iron, rock, and other material gathered from the asteroid belt, that conglomerated at the perfect location, near the perfect star to sustain life as we know it.

-And when this young planet cooled, water in the form of ice, survived a trek through billions of miles, hitchhiking its way through space on comets, and then the descent through Earth's atmosphere...eventually becoming our oceans.
+And when this young planet cooled, water in the form of ice made the trek through the cosmos, hitchhiking its way through space on asteroids, and then surviving the descent through Earth's atmosphere to eventually become our oceans.

-And perhaps with the ice, came bacteria... traveling the solar system in search of a home just like our Earth.
-Whether bacteria traveled here or formed here from elements to become strands of RNA, these organisms became, over millions of years, more complex and more widely distributed, and either adapted and survived to produce more bacteria or perished.
+And perhaps with the ice, came nucleobase...amino acids, uracil, amines and carboxylic acids, which are found in proteins and metabolism, respectively, and are necessary compounds when forming the building blocks of life...RNA.
+Travelling the solar system in search of a home just like our Earth.
+Whether these compounds travelled to Earth or formed here from elements to become strands of RNA, these building blocks of life became organisms, and over millions of years, developed into more complex and more widely distributed lifeforms.
+They then either adapted and survived to produce more viruses and bacteria and later, more complex multicelled organisms, or they perished...as is the way of evolution.

-The ones which did survive evolved into single-celled, then multi-celled organisms, and from there evolved into all life we see today.
-Evolutionary trial and error which saw complex species thrive...eventually becoming mammals who are the forefathers of modern human beings.
+The ones which did survive evolved into all life we see today.
+Evolutionary trial and error saw complex species thrive, eventually becoming mammals that are the forefathers of modern human beings.

-When we look in the mirror, we see a human being, but the largest number of cells in the human body are in fact, bacteria.
+When we look in the mirror, we see a human being, and yet, the highest number of cells in the human body are in fact, bacteria.

-I am not out to prove we don’t exist...but to assume we do exist without proof, is premature.
-We might as well admit we know little about ourselves or the universe around us.
-Science and religion will argue otherwise, but both are guilty of filling in the blanks with guesswork, storytelling, and conjecture.
+I am not out to prove we don’t exist because that is about as difficult to do as proving that we do.
+But to just assume we do exist (independent of the universe) without proof, is premature.
+We might as well admit we know little about the universe around us.
+Science and religion may argue otherwise, but both are guilty of filling in the blanks with a lot of guesswork, storytelling, and conjecture.

 A weird glitch happens within the human brain, which can sometimes be seen when an EEG maps brain activity...and looks remarkably similar to a computer rebooting.

-Programming so advanced, it sees, feels, and KNOWS the world around it exists, and…could we be fooled in the same way?
+Programming so advanced, those bits of information within it see, feel, and KNOW the world around them exists.
+And if this IS possible, couldn't we be fooled in the same way?